vvscode/docs/docs/voice/number-administration/get-numbers-available-to-rent.md

 ---
-title: "Get numbers available to rent"
+title: Get numbers available to rent
-excerpt: ""
+excerpt: ''
-hidden: "true"
+hidden: 'true'
 ---
 This API returns all available numbers, so that you can pick which ones you want to rent.